 - Nominations are confidential and a nomination should not be made known to the nominee

 - Self-nominations are not acceptable

 - Nominations for the Prize closed on 20 December 2017

 - Nominations should detail the work done by the nominee, and explain the impact thereof towards improving mental health care in Europe that makes it deserving of the Prize

 - The Jury is composed of the EPA Executive Committee and invited members to ensure female majority

-- The laureate will be announced and awarded at the European Congress of Psychiatry, 3-6 March 2018 - Nice, France
+- The laureate was announced and awarded at the European Congress of Psychiatry, 3-6 March 2018 - Nice, France

 - The Jury may elect to not award a Prize in any given year.